 Is the Kehoe House really Haunted?!

 The Kehoe House Bed & Breakfast is truly a remarkable building and makes for a breathtaking stay in Savannah.
-Though its great for weddings or for just a relaxing get away, the Kehoe House has a sad story that leaves it feeling heavy at times.
-William Kehoe and his wife Annie, the prior homeowners, lost their twin children while the kids were playing in an off-limits area (the chimney).
+Though it is a happy place great for weddings or for just a relaxing get away, the Kehoe House possess a tragic history.
+Original home owners William Kehoe and his wife Annie lost their twins when the children were playing in an off-limits area (the chimney).
 Staff and guests have reported many unexplainable occurrences over the years.
-From doors moving to the sound of tiny feet running and giggling it definitely is high up on our list of Haunted places here in Savannah.
+Doors moving, sounds giggling and tiny feet running definitely put the Kehoe House high on our list of haunted places in Savannah.
 If you are curious about which rooms to stay in, we recommend rooms 201 and 203.

 Location: 123 Habersham Street, Columbia Square

 If you are looking for great seafood on River Street, then the Shrimp Factory will NOT let you down!
 Like the name says, they boast amazing shrimp.
 If you ask anyone that works there, however, they’ll tell you that they’ve got something that is NOT on the menu: ghosts!
 Originally opened in July of 1977, Janie Harris (the then owner) was sure that the building was haunted by at least one spirit if not more!
 Some of the activity reported by Janie and restaurant customers includes moving cold spots, sounds of people in the upstairs storage room, and things being moved.
 Some credit paranormal activity to the ghost of Joe, a 55-year-old man who dropped dead of unknown causes one afternoon while climbing the stairs to the storage room.
 Some believe ghosts already haunting the building scared him to death.

 Location: 313 E River Street